Skip to main content

 Monitor Execution

 The system begins executing steps based on configured intervals.
-Monitor the execution logs to verify proper operation.
+Monitor the execution to verify proper operation.

 Execution Behavior: